Funding Policy for Graduate Studies

 Minimum Financial Support Package

-The minimum financial support package for graduate students in Spanish is composed from a variety of sources.
-It includes, but it is not limited to:
+The minimum financial support package for graduate students in Spanish is composed of a variety of sources.
+It includes, but is not limited to:

 University of Toronto Fellowship (UTF)

-This award provides financial support - through tuition payments and a stipend - for graduate students in good academic standing.
-Students do not need to apply for UTF since they are automatically considered for the fellowship, provided they complete their application for admission to the graduate unit before its deadline.
+This award provides financial support (through tuition payments and a stipend) for graduate students in good academic standing.
+Students are automatically considered for UTF, provided they complete their application for admission to the graduate unit before the deadline.

 UTF covers tuition and fees for all students in the funded cohort, regardless of their domestic or international status.
 It also covers the incidental fees charged by the campus with which students are affiliated, which in the case of Spanish is St. George.
 Tuition fees are paid to the University on behalf of the student by the graduate unit.
 UTF stipends are paid to the student in three instalments in September (Fall term), January (Winter term) and May (Summer term).

-Teaching Assistantships are subject to the application procedures, allocations, hourly wages and subsequent appointment provisions of the Collective Agreement between the University of Toronto and the Canadian Union of Public Employees (CUPE) Unit 1.
+Teaching Assistantships / Course Instructorships are subject to the application procedures, allocations, hourly wages and subsequent appointment provisions of the Collective Agreement between the University of Toronto and the Canadian Union of Public Employees 3902 (CUPE) Unit 1.

 To maintain their minimum financial support packages, PhD students must demonstrate adequate progress through the program, as defined by the departmental schedule of program requirements.